krishna760/Projects/README.md

 python3 fast_port_scanner.py <HOST> <START_PORT> <END_PORT> <THREADS>

 ### Sniffer
  This script is a simple packet sniffer written in Python using Scapy and Colorama for colored output.
-It captures HTTP requests, src IP and dst IP addresses, and TCP port info from a given network interface same like as wireshark.
+It captures HTTP requests, src IP and dst IP addresses, and TCP port info from a given network interface similar as wireshark.

 **Usage:**
 python3 packet-sniffer.py <Network-interface like eth0>